els = ls with emoji icons

 Colors

 coreutils.
-It will then be available as gls
+It will then be available as gls.
+(This isn't required).

 brew install coreutils